william-Dic/william-Dic/README.md

-### Hey there! 👋
-I'm Guanming, a Second-Year student at UCL, studying Robotics and Artificial Intelligence.
-My journey has been an exciting one—starting from winning the Chinese National Python Competition (62nd place), to leading the FIRST Robotics team 6433, and contributing to prestigious institutions like Tsinghua University’s AI Institue of Research and Princeton’s PACT program.
-Now, I'm diving even deeper into the realms of robotics and AI at UCL, eager to learn, collaborate, and innovate.

 I believe that open-source is a programmer’s romanticism—code as a shared, evolving toolkit that belongs to humanity.

 Since 2022, my GitHub has become a space where I bring this philosophy to life.
 I began with reverse-engineering reinforcement learning concepts from UC Berkeley’s CS285_22Fall_HW_Answers, and my journey led me to open-source my entire robotics learning path—from foundational research on Contrastive Learning and Vision Transformers, to advanced work on CLIP’s multimodal alignment and Transformer-based motion planning.
 Along the way, I’ve created tools that help make cutting-edge AI more accessible, including: